All Episodes

 Taking the call.

-I guess in the last few months I've been very frustrated, but what's been happening in the last couple of days has just absolutely been sickening.
+I guess in the last few months, I've been very frustrated, but what's been happening in the last couple of days has just absolutely been sickening.

-Election results, Russia trying to get back at Trump.
+They're more interested in, to me, in things that don't matter, the election results, Russia trying to get back at Trump.

-And my message to them is do what the American people voted you in for, do the Republican agenda and start doing your job.
+My message to them is do what the American people voted you in for.

 And why?

-Is it because it's it's Trump's the president?
+Is it because Trump's the president?

 Is it because of special interests?

-I really begin to wonder if you don't want to.
+I really begin to wonder.

-I really think, and I've said this that there are five groups that don't like the president.
+I really think, and I've said this, that there are five groups that don't like the president.

 And I have said that two of those groups are never Trumpers and weak Republicans.

-We had Mark Meadows and Jim Jordan on the program uh last night, and I want to play what they said about the health care bill that they've been so instrumental in helping get done.
+We had Mark Meadows and Jim Jordan on the program last night, and I want to play what they said about the health care bill that they've been so instrumental in helping get done.

 I like the clean repeal idea, but three Republican senators, you have what?